jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Playing with friends, you can choose to transform into any character in your collection, but if you’re playing in a tournament, you must select three Main Character options when you build your deck.
 You must set them face-down next to your unused Level 2/Level 3 characters.
 (You don’t need to show them to your opponent.)

+# Namor (MC)
+Set: The New Defenders
+Namor All three of Namor’s **Rage** powers DO count face-down exhausted enemy characters as well.
+Likewise, his two **Level Up** powers also DO count facedown exhausted enemy characters as well.

 # Nebula
 Set: The MCU Battles
 **Rivalry**